-So what about the benefit of a Career Exploration program for middle school students, and how can it ignite career interests?
+So what about the benefit of a career exploration program for middle school students, and how can it ignite career interests?

-Simply put, Career Exploration is just that.
-An advantageous program is one that introduces students to various career options, and a program that is not void of simulated activities, project-based learning strategies, and real-world scenarios and experiences.
-At this stage of learning, students have the capacity to identify with a suitable career, to establish attainable goals, and to create actionable steps to accomplish them.
-With a Career Exploration program in place, students can carry this capacity from idea to reality by means of the program.
-In the truest sense, this is the end-goal for creating access to career; career exploration used as a building block to create a well-educated workforce.
+Simply put, career exploration is just that.
+An advantageous program introduces students to various career options and a program that is not void of simulated activities, project-based learning strategies, and real-world scenarios and experiences.
+During the middle school years, students can identify with a suitable career, establish attainable goals, and create actionable steps to accomplish them.
+When career exploration programs are in place, students improve their ability to visualize their future realities.
+In the truest sense, the end goal of career exploration is to be used as a building block for planning a well-educated workforce.

-“Fortifying the workforce through access to career, employee training & development, and improving business processes”.
+“Fortifying the workforce through access to career, employee training & development, and improving business processes.”
 What’s your missing piece?

 written by Chanel Fort, The Learning Strategist